Trials of Alex Murdaugh

 State of South Carolina v.
 Richard Alexander Murdaugh was the trial of former American lawyer Alex Murdaugh for the murders of his wife, Maggie, and their 22-year-old son, Paul, on June 7, 2021.
 The trial in the fourteenth circuit of the South Carolina Circuit Court began on January 25, 2023, and ended on March 2 with a guilty verdict on all four counts.
-Murdaugh, who had pleaded not guilty, was sentenced to two life sentences to run consecutively without the possibility of parole.
-He soon filed a motion for new trial, alleging that the court clerk tampered with the jury; a new trial court judge denied the motion in January 2024.
+Murdaugh was sentenced to two consecutive life sentences without the possibility of parole.
+On May 13, 2026 the State Supreme Court overturned the convictions against Murdaugh, citing jury interference by court clerk Rebecca Hill.
+Prosecutors are retrying the case.

 Local media called the trial South Carolina's "trial of the century" and "one of the most high-profile and sensational cases in South Carolina legal history".

-On May 14, 2025, former trial clerk Becky Hill was arrested and charged with felony misconduct; this was seen as reviving if not increasing Murdaugh's efforts to obtain a new trial.

-Background, murders, and investigation
+Background

 Alex Murdaugh is a member of the Murdaugh family, a family of attorneys prominent in the South Carolina Lowcountry.
 At the time of his death, Alex's younger son Paul had been under indictment in the death of Mallory Beach, a passenger on a power boat Paul had allegedly driven into a bridge while drunk.

-Murders
+Killings

-Alex called his wife Maggie Murdaugh (52) on June 7, 2021, and asked her to meet with him at the Murdaugh family hunting lodge in Islandton, purportedly so that the two of them could travel together to see Alex's father, Randolph Murdaugh III, who was terminally ill.
+Alex called his wife Maggie Murdaugh (52) on June 7, 2021, and asked her to meet with him at the Murdaugh family hunting lodge in Islandton, reportedly so that the two of them could travel together to see Alex's father, Randolph Murdaugh III, who was terminally ill.
 Maggie texted a friend, saying her husband sounded "fishy" and was "up to something."
 After parking her car at the house, Maggie walked to the dog kennels, where she found her son, Paul (22).
 Alex called police from his cellphone at 10:06 p.m., saying he had discovered the bodies of Maggie and Paul near the dog kennels.
 Each had been shot multiple times in the head, wrists and chest, with different guns.

 Murdaugh claimed that at the time of the killings he had been with his mother, who has dementia; however, cellphone data, including video containing Alex's voice, placed him at the scene before the murders.